R. Gerald Turner: Career

 From 1975 to 1979, Turner was a professor at Pepperdine University at Malibu, California.
 He was the vice president of the University of Oklahoma from 1979 to 1984.

 Turner served as the chancellor of the University of Mississippi from 1984 to 1995.
 At 38, Turner was considered among the youngest university presidents.
 While at Ole Miss, he fired Billy Brewer, the longtime popular football coach, due to allegations of recruiting violations.
 Successful programs under Turner's leadership grew the school's endowment from $8 million to $64 million.

 Since 1995, Turner has served as the president of Southern Methodist University.
 He helped lead the school's efforts to attract the George W. Bush Presidential Center, to be located on the SMU campus.
 In 2016, he earned $3.3 million, and was the third-highest-paid of all U.S. private-university presidents.
 In 2008, he earned $2.7 million.

 Turner was co-Chair of the Knight Commission on Intercollegiate Athletics and Chair of the National Collegiate Athletic Association Subcommittee on Presidential Leadership of Internal and External Constituencies.
 He serves on the boards of the Methodist Hospital Foundation and the Salvation Army of Dallas, and has served on the boards of United Way of Dallas, the First Broadcasting Corporation, J. C. Penney (where he was part of the critical decision to change J.C.
 Penney's century old sales and discount program), Kronos Worldwide, American Beacon Funds, California Federal Preferred Capital Corporation, American Advantage Funds, Skytel Communications, ChemFirst Inc, the ChemFirst Foundation, AMFM, the First Mississippi Corporation, etc.

 Personal life

-Turner and his wife, Gail, a native of Graham, Texas, have two married daughters.
+Turner and his wife, Gail, a native of Graham, Texas, have two daughters.
 He is a member of the Churches of Christ.